amanlai/stack-overflow-answers/data-manipulation/pandas/get-length-of-lists/length-of-lists-in-pandas.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75796628/19123103

 ## How to determine the length of lists in a pandas dataframe column

+<sup>It's a post that was first posted as an answer to the following Stack Overflow question and can be found [here](https://stackoverflow.com/a/75796628/19123103). </sup>

 > I have a dataframe like this:
 >